rajaraodv/SFAngularBootstrap/README.md

-Sample Salesforce Contacts app that uses AngularJS + Twitter Bootstrap for the front-end and runs on Node.js server on Heroku or elsewhere.
+An example Salesforce Org-chart app built using Salesforce AngularJS mobile-pack